rapidsai/wholegraph/docs/PyTorchAPI.md

 ## Tensor view

-As Tensors created by WholeMemory are across many GPUs, they are also usable in all these GPUs.
+As Tensors created by WholeGraph are across many GPUs, they are also usable in all these GPUs.
 By default, Tensor is on the device it was created, e.g. the device torch.cuda.set_device specified.
 To get the view of the Tensor from one of the device, `get_tensor_view` can be used to do this.
 For example, the following statement will get the view of Tensor `a` from GPU1.